 The term “transport accident” is defined in the Transport Accident Act 1986 (“the Act”) – the legislation that governs the operation of the Transport Accident Scheme in Victoria.
 A Victorian transport accident is defined as an “incident directly caused by the driving of a motor car or motor vehicle, a railway train or a tram”.

 The TAC is the Government owned agency that was set up to administer the transport accident scheme.
 The Transport Accident Act 1986 established the TAC.
 The Act also governs the operations of the TAC and the administration of TAC claims.
 Under the Act, the TAC is required to pay no fault compensation to those injured in transport accidents, to provide rehabilitation … Read More

 A person who is injured as a result of a transport accident is entitled to no fault benefits under the transport accident scheme if: • the accident occurred in Victoria; or • the accident occurred outside Victoria (but in Australia) and involved a Victorian registered motor vehicle and at the time of the accident the injured person was: • a … Read More

 You can lodge a claim by ringing the TAC call centre on 1300 654 329 or toll free on 1800 332 556.

 TAC has a legal obligation to continue funding reasonable, accident related hospital, medical and like expenses indefinitely.
 The payment of a lump sum impairment benefit or common law damages does not bring this entitlement to an end.
 However, if TAC considers that medical treatment is unrelated to injuries a claimant may have sustained in the accident, it can refuse to fund … Read More

-The TAC can pay income benefits to injured accident victims.
+The TAC can pay income benefits to accident victims.
 Income support can continue for three years after an accident.
-Loss of Earnings (LOE) An “earner” before the accident will be eligible to income benefits if they cannot work on account of their injuries.
+Loss of Earnings (LOE) An “earner” will be eligible to income benefits if they cannot work due to their injuries.
 Loss of earnings (LOE) benefits are paid in the first 18 months.
 LOE benefits are calculated at 80% of pre-accident … Read More